dcao/website/blog/2025-10-10--dysphoria-discipline/index.md

 objective enough.
 The academy demands I centralize my energy with it, instead of with community or passions or art or organizing.
 And yet those activities are what give me life, that make my academic work possible and give it meaning and tempo.
-This is what Moten and Harvey write about---even though the university depends on the creativity and the imaginativity of minoritized folks' creative labor, it still actively stifles and suppresses it.
+This is what Moten and Harney write about---even though the university depends on the creativity and the imaginativity of minoritized folks' creative labor, it still actively stifles and suppresses it.
 This labor is always made fugitive.